ACC Honors Program - Celebrate curiosity

 Science and Environmental Studies major Suzanne West is a 2023 scholarship recipient of the National Oceanic and Atmospheric Administration’s Educational Partnership Program with Minority Serving Institutions.
 Suzanne is one of 15 recipients who will be awarded financial assistance for two years of study related to NOAA’s mission critical sciences.
 She will also participate in two summer internships at NOAA facilities, during which she will receive a bi-weekly stipend, as well as travel and housing allowances.

-Alexia Rebollar-Perez has been selected to participate in Explore Law, a four-week summer program hosted by UT’s Longhorn Center for Academic Equity.
+YCS Fellow Alexia Rebollar-Perez and Aliana Taylor have been selected to participate in Explore Law, a four-week summer program hosted by UT’s Longhorn Center for Academic Equity.
 Students who complete the 2023 program earn a stipend, are eligible for free LSAT prep, and are connected with a law school mentor.

 Adelaide (Ada) Roueche-Beard and Zek McCormick have been accepted to the 2023 Humanities Collaboratory, a summer research program hosted by Johns Hopkins University.
 Ada and Zek will each receive a $5700 stipend for 10 weeks of full-time mentored research in the Humanities and will be housed at the college’s Maryland campus.